 1. Doesn’t corruption in developing nations prevent aid from reaching the most impoverished people?
 While corruption exists nearly everywhere, including the United States, it is by no means a justification for ignoring the plight of the world’s poor.
 In recent years, experts have developed numerous strategies for bypassing corruption and ensuring that the world’s most vulnerable people receive assistance.
-The United States even set up a funding program that requires countries to address corruption before they can receive assistance.
+The United States even set up a funding program (MCC) that requires countries to address corruption before they can receive assistance.
 This ensures that aid coming from the United States goes directly to the people.

 3. Why should the United States address poverty abroad when we have it here?
 These are not competing interests.
 Our foreign policy should be focused on international poverty because it’s the right thing to do and because it’s in our strategic interest.
 And for the same reasons our domestic policy should focus on poverty at home.

-4. What is the biggest hurdle in achieving the Millennium Goals and ending world hunger?
+4. What is the biggest hurdle in achieving the UN Sustainable Development Goals and ending world hunger?
 Leadership from Congress and the White House.
 We’re the first country in history that has the ability and political power to end world hunger.
-As the world’s agenda-setter, the United States is in the unique position of leading the fight to reduce poverty and ensure that the Millennium Goals are achieved, with help from other nations and the private sector.
+As the world’s agenda-setter, the United States is in the unique position of leading the fight to reduce poverty and ensure that the Methods for Ending Poverty are achieved, with help from other nations and the private sector.

 5. How is poverty fought on the ground?
 The strategies range from teaching farmers how to increase crop productivity to giving small loans to women so they can buy ovens and earn money selling bread.
-Click here to learn about more strategies.

 6. Why do CEOs and the business community want the U.S. to end global poverty?
 The world’s poor are now viewed as the largest untapped market on earth.
 As people transition from barely surviving into being consumers of goods and products, U.S. companies gain new populations to which they can market their products.
 Many corporations have already benefited substantially from the poverty reduction that has occurred in India, China, and other parts of the world, and they realize that their future earnings are tied to whether or not U.S. leadership is working to reduce global poverty.